jimurrito/PSTest/README.md

 ### `AssertVar`

-Following the above named parameter `Assert`, `AssertVar` allows you to set a custom variable that would be used in the assertion statments.
+Following the above named parameter `Assert`, `AssertVar` allows you to set a custom variable that would be used in the assertion statements.

 ```Powershell
 using module PSTestLib